marius-test/25_python_interview_questions/README.md

 **8. What is ```pass``` in Python?**

 The ```pass``` statement is used as a placeholder for future code.
 When the ```pass``` statement is executed, nothing happens, but you avoid getting an error when empty code is not allowed.
+Empty code is not allowed in loops, function definitions, class definitions, or in if statements.

 **9. What is the main() function in Python?**